Types of Sexual Violence

 Men Are Also Victims of Sexual Violence

-While women experience the highest level of sexual violence, boys and men can be victims as well.
+While women experience the highest level of sexual violence, boys and men experience sexual violence as well.
 Studies have found that nearly 1 in 13 boys experience sexual abuse at some point in childhood.
 In the United States, almost one in 71 men have experienced rape or attempted rape.

 Of those who experienced sexual abuse, 74% of those sexually assaulted were victimized by someone they knew well.
 One-fifth of those cases were committed by a family member.